-Missing the Target: Why you Should Irrigate Potted Trees Directly onto Potting Media Dani Lightle, UCCE Orchards Advisor, Glenn Butte & Tehama Counties
+Missing the Target: Why Potted Trees should be irrigated directly onto Potting Media"

+Dani Lightle, UCCE Orchards Advisor, Glenn Butte & Tehama Counties

 Generally, when I am working with growers on a problem related to potted-tree establishment, the cause is lack of water movement into the potted media, creating tree stress.
 This results from the difference in soil particle size at the boundary between the orchard soil and the tree's potting soil.
 When you plant a potted tree in your orchard, it has a substrate - some mix of peat and vermiculite - that is very different than your soil type.
 The change in texture and pore size inhibits water movement from the surrounding soil into the potting media.
-As a result, irrigation water applied outside the potted soil media isn't getting to the roots.
+As a result, Irrigation water applied outside the potted soil media isn't getting to the roots.